ArturDorfman/interview-prepper/content/guide/interview-questions.md

    * 422 Unprocessable Entity (often used in REST APIs)
    * 429 Too Many Requests

-5. 5xx (Server Error):
+5. 5xx (Server Error)
    * 500 Internal Server Error
    * 501 Not Implemented
    * 503 Service Unavailable
    * 504 Gateway Timeout

 #### What is the difference between PUT and PATCH methods?
 Both methods are used for updating resources, PUT is generally associated with full updates or creation, while PATCH is specifically designed for partial updates.

 #### What is the difference between HTTP and HTTPS?
 The primary difference between HTTP and HTTPS lies in the level of security they provide.
 HTTPS is the preferred choice for websites and applications that require secure data transmission, especially when dealing with sensitive information.

 #### What is the risk of executing user-generated code?
 User-generated code may contain security vulnerabilities, such as code injection, SQL injection, or other exploits that could be used to compromise the system.

 #### What is the difference between a class and an abstract class in TS?
 Abstract class can't be instantiated.
 Abstract class is used to be inherited by other classes.